evowizz/inware-translations/README.md

 Although this isn’t required, maintaing the order of the `string` tags from the source file will help other translators.

 You are also welcome to correct existing translations.
-To do so, find the appropriate `string` tag in the localised _strings.xml_ file and edit its content.
+To do so, find the appropriate `string` tag in the localized _strings.xml_ file and edit its content.
 To submit a contribution for review, create a pull request.
 Thanks for your help!

 ## License